mwelting/mwelting.github.io/team/_posts/2022-09-13-finn-densmore.md

 ---

 Finn Densmore is an undergraduate student in NC State's class of Fall 2022.
 He is pursuing a B.S. in physics and a minor in mathematics.
 Finn joined the Kemper research group in 2022 and is working on using quantum algorithms to improve models of physical systems.
 Outside of school, he enjoys gardening, trying new recipes, and playing board games and other tabletop games with friends.

+Finn is now working as a Quantum Test Engineer at AForge.